redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.4-build-iso/README.md

 ### Step 1 - Grabbing the RHEL Boot ISO

+Depending on the provisioned lab environment, the RHEL Boot ISO has already been provided for you.
+Otherwise, you will need to download the ISO from the Red Hat Customer Portal.

 If an edge hypervisor has been provisioned for you, then the RHEL Boot ISO is available on the system under `/opt/student-resources`.
 Copy it from that directory to somewhere in your home directory, such as `~/generate-iso/`.

-Otherwise visit the [customer portal](https://access.redhat.com/downloads/content/479/ver=/rhel---8/8.7/x86_64/product-software) and download the RHEL8.7 boot ISO.
-We won't need the full installation image, the boot ISO has everything necessary for provisioning our edge devices.
+Otherwise, visit the [customer portal](https://access.redhat.com/downloads/content/479/ver=/rhel---8/8.7/x86_64/product-software) and download the RHEL8.7 boot ISO.
+We won't need the full installation image as the boot ISO has everything necessary for provisioning our edge devices.

 ### Step 2 - Creating Customized Boot Options

 We'll be creating a few files that control the menu items and parameters when booting up a system from this ISO.
-The full files are available under [Solutions](#solutions), however we'll take a deeper look at a few sections here.
+The full files are available under [Solutions](#solutions).

+The changes that have been customized for this lab are highlighted below.

 `isolinux.cfg` controls the boot options for devices booted in BIOS mode.
 Under the menu options, we'll be removing the defaults and adding the following:
 ```